apoordev/CovePlugins/README.md

-# A collection of cove plugins for Cove
+# A collection of cove plugins

 - Static Rain
 	- Spawns constant rain in the world